eringiglio/Habitica-todo/README.txt

 INSTALLATION

-You'll want to install two existing API Python wrappers that this utility depends on...

-pip install habitica
-pip install pytodoist
+I'm working on getting this up on pip, which I have not yet done before.
+In the meantime, this is probably best installed by downloading the whole folder and running "python oneWaySync" in the command line.

+This should no longer require either pytodoist nor any existing habitica api program that needs to be installed ahead of time.

 TASK DIFFICULTY
-I felt that it would be good if task difficulty translated between tasks created on Todoist and Habitica.
+I ioriginally felt that it would be good if task difficulty translated between tasks created on Todoist and Habitica.
 Therefore, task difficulty should sync with the following code by default, as laid out in $PRIORITY_DOC:

 Todoist priority			Habitica difficulty